 Preventing and Treating Periodontitis

 Periodontitis prevention is key.
-According to a recent report on the matter, early detection, preventative measures and treatment can help patients fight or reduce the risk of periodontal disease.
+Early detection, preventative measures, and treatment can help patients fight or reduce the risk of periodontal disease.
 Preventing periodontitis is easier than you think.
 Dental hygiene and routine dental care is imperative to overall oral health.
 A daily oral care routine will help fight and even prevent the risk of periodontal disease from starting.
 Take action with daily dental hygiene and oral health care steps, including:

 - Routine Brushing: A study by the Journal of Dental Hygiene found the average person brushes only 45 seconds.
 Brushing for a full two minutes can remove plaque by more than 25 percent.
 Try finding a good song to listen to for two minutes while brushing, setting an alarm, or investing in a toothbrush with a built-in two-minute timer.